Stevenic/botbuilder-toybox/docs/reference/classes/botbuilder_toybox.managescopes.md

 The middleware quickly learns which scopes a bot accesses for a given activity type and will pre-load in parallel the most likely needed scopes for the activity type received.

-The middleware extends adds to the context object a `ScopeAccessor` instance for every scope that its managing.
-The name of the property added to the context object matches the unique `namespace` for the scope.
+For each turn, the context object is extended to include a `ScopeAccessor` for each of the scopes being managed by the middleware.
+These accessors are added as properties that are named to match the `namespace` of each scope.

 **Usage Example**